 Erewash Community Safety Partnership is committed to tackling crime and anti-social behaviour across our communities.

 Using the Derbyshire Strategic Risk & Threat Areas, the data and statistics in the 2016 Community Safety Strategic Intelligence Assessment and by listening to our communities, Erewash CSP has identified four priorities that are of concern in our communities for 2017-2020.
-These can be found in our 2017-2020 Partnership Plan, which can be downloaded here.
+These can be found in our 2017-2020 Partnership Plan, which can be viewed by clicking on the link at the bottom of this page.

 To keep up to date with the Erewash Community Safety team, like them on Facebook: Safer Erewash.